Net Operating Profit After Tax (NOPAT)

 In other words, NOPAT is the profit amount from the operation of the company after tax payment without regard to interest payment.

 If the company have no obligations then the company can distribute the total money among the shareholders.

 Definition: What is NOPAT?

 Creditors and investors use NOPAT to find the efficiency of the company to pay its current obligations and pay to its shareholders.
-This is used only as a gauge because it does not give the accurate measurement.
+This is used only as a gauge because it does not give an accurate measurement.

 Accrual method of earning creating the time difference between earnings are recognized for book purpose and earning are recognize or tax purpose.
 SO there is the difference between the calculated amount and the amount which is distributed among the shareholders.